HOA/COA Elections

 The new board members take office, with the results disseminated to the community.
 The board may also hold an orientation for new members to acquaint them with their responsibilities.

-Tips for Smooth HOA Elections
+Tips for Smooth HOA/COA Elections

 1. Comply With Governing Documents